Hyperbolic groupoids and duality: Logarithmic scales

 If $x=\lim_{n\to\infty}x_n\ne y=\lim_{n\to\infty}y_n$ in the completion of $\X$ with respect to $\ell$, then we can define $\ell(x, y)$ as any partial limit of the sequence $\ell(x_n, y_n)$.
-The defined function is a log-scale on the completion and is unique up to a Lipschitz equivalence.
-We will call this log-scale the \emph{natural extension} of the log-scale $\ell$ onto the completion.
+The defined function is a log-scale on the completion and is unique up to Lipschitz equivalence.
+We will call this log-scale the \emph{natural extension} of the log-scale $\ell$ to the completion.